top of page

 Boozhoo!

-Each time I tell and share a story, or create a piece of jewelry or a painting, I return home.
-By that I mean that I tap into Anishinaabe inaadiziwin.
-Anishinaabe inaadiziwin is how we call our common shared way of being that’s based on our language, our histories, and our ceremonial practices, and that's rooted in Anishinaabe Aki, the land that the Anishinaabeg peoples live on since many generations.
+Every time I tell and share a story, or create a piece of jewelry or a painting, I feel a sense of returning home.
+By this, I mean that I connect with Anishinaabe inaadiziwin.
+Anishinaabe inaadiziwin refers to our common shared way of being, which is grounded in our language, our histories, and our ceremonial practices, all rooted in Anishinaabe Aki, the land that the Anishinaabeg peoples have inhabited for many generations.

-In doing this, I am always aware that Anishinaabemowin, the language, is key to reclaiming our land and our culture.
-Or, as we would say nowadays, to "decolonizing" ourselves.
-Knowing, but above all, UNDERSTANDING the language is paramount if we want to "biskaabii" —return—, or, better yet, "giiwekiiwin" —a return to our homeland.
-Return to our homeland, in a metaphorical sense that is, and not necessarily in the literal sense of the word.
-Many Natives live in the city, cut off from their original family ties, and not everyone has a land to return to.
+In doing this, I am constantly aware that Anishinaabemowin, the language, is crucial for reclaiming our land and culture.
+Or, as we might say today, for "decolonizing" ourselves.
+Knowing, but more importantly, UNDERSTANDING the language is essential if we want to "biskaabii" — return — or, even better, "giiwekiiwin" — a return to our homeland.
+This return to our homeland is meant in a metaphorical sense, not necessarily in the literal sense.
+Many Natives live in urban areas, disconnected from their original family ties, and not everyone has land to return to.

-The process of Giiwekiiwin, or Giiwekiibiiyaang ("We Return to Our Homeland"), is derived from, and based on, the principles of Anishinaabe-inaadiziwin (Anishinaabe way of being).
-These principles, which were given to us by the spirits, have developed over generations and resulted in a wealth of dibaajimowinan (true life stories or chronicles based on firsthand experiences); aadizookaanan (sacred stories); Anishinaabemowin (language as a way of life); and anishinaabe-izhitwaawin (our culture, teachings, customs, and history).
+The concept of Giiwekiiwin, or Giiwekiibiiyaang ("We Return to Our Homeland"), is rooted in the principles of Anishinaabe-inaadiziwin (Anishinaabe way of being).
+These principles, bestowed upon us by the spirits, have evolved over generations, resulting in a rich collection of dibaajimowinan (true life stories or chronicles based on firsthand experiences); aadizookaanan (sacred stories); Anishinaabemowin (language as a way of life); and anishinaabe-izhitwaawin (our culture, teachings, customs, and history).

-But what is the literal meaning of giiwekiiwin?
-It's a contraction of the verb "giiwe" - which means "(s)he returns" - and aki- which means "land."
-The ending "win" is a nominalizer that turns the verb giiwekii into a noun.
+What does the term giiwekiiwin literally mean?
+It is a contraction of the verb "giiwe," meaning "(s)he returns," and "aki," which means "land."
+The suffix "win" acts as a nominalizer, transforming the verb giiwekii into a noun.

-Giiwekiiwin, or Giiwekiibiiyaang, "We Return to Our Homeland," is a concept describing that moment of returning home after a long journey.
-It's like, after a long and trying journey to Waaban (the east), then to Zhaawan (the south) and Ebangishimog (the west), we finally return to Giiwedin, the north.
-Now, break down "Giiwedin."
-Do you notice the "giiwe" part?
+Giiwekiiwin, or Giiwekiibiiyaang, "We Return to Our Homeland," signifies the moment of coming back home after an extended journey.
+Imagine traveling to Waaban (the east), then to Zhaawan (the south) and Ebangishimog (the west), and finally returning to Giiwedin, the north.
+Now, let's examine "Giiwedin."
+Do you see the "giiwe" part?
 The North is our home!
-The North is a place of wisdom, where we can rest, share stories, a time to reflect!
-It's a time of looking back and passing on one's life experience onto the younger generations in a good way.
+It is a place of wisdom, where we can rest, share stories, and reflect!
+It's a time to look back and pass on one's life experiences to the younger generations in a meaningful way.

 The Ojibwe Grandmother Turtle Lunar Calendar drawn on the Turtle's back shield, painting by Zhaawano Giizhik

-For the Anishinaabeg Peoples, the turtle is like a grandmother.
-She represents the spirit of the people, the women, and the land.
-To the Anisinaabeg, the shell of the turtle represents the body of events, teachings, and origins of the People.
-The thirteen large sections on the back of the turtle represent ashi niswi giizisoog (thirteen moons) in the Earth’s rotation around the sun.
-Thirteen also represents the four seasons in the Earth’s cycle around the sun, plus the nine moons it takes for the developing of a human child in the mother’s womb.
-The scutes (scales) that surround the large sections on top of the turtle's back represent the number of days that make up an entire lunar cycle .
+For the Anishinaabeg Peoples, the turtle is akin to a grandmother, symbolizing the spirit of the people, the women, and the land.
+To the Anishinaabeg, the turtle's shell embodies the history, teachings, and origins of the People.
+The thirteen large segments on the turtle's back signify ashi niswi giizisoog (thirteen moons) in the Earth's journey around the sun.
+Thirteen also represents the four seasons in the Earth's annual cycle, along with the nine moons required for the development of a human child in the mother's womb.
+The scutes (scales) surrounding the large segments on the turtle's back denote the number of days in a complete lunar cycle.
 Click here to read more about this topic.

-A few weeks ago we witnessed Winter Solstice.
-This phenomenon marks the changing of the old year into a new one as the earth is purified while she lies underneath her blanket of snow.
-When this happens, I put my asemaa (tobacco) down with wonderment and gratitude for this annual time of rebirth.
-But is the practice of celebrating the start of a new year on New Year's Eve —which, according to the Gregorian Sun calendar, falls on the last day of December and first day of January— an original Anishinaabe tradition?
-Or is it our tradition to regard the Winter Solstice, which occurs a few days prior to that, as the start of the new year?
-Did our ancestors, who lived their lives according to a completely different calendar —the Grandmother Lunar calendar— celebrate the beginning of a new year in the winter —or is that something the European colonizers forced upon us?
-Isn't it more likely to presume that in the old days the new year started in spring, when the lakes and rivers would thaw and the flowers and trees started to bloom?
-After all, isn't it a common tradition with the majority of the Indigenous peoples of Turtle Island that New Year occurs every year on the new moon of the first lunar month, around the beginning of spring?
+A few weeks ago, we witnessed the Winter Solstice.
+This event signifies the transition from the old year to the new one as the earth is cleansed beneath her snow blanket.
+During this time, I place my asemaa (tobacco) down with awe and gratitude for this yearly renewal.
+However, is celebrating the new year on New Year's Eve —which, according to the Gregorian Sun calendar, occurs on the last day of December and the first day of January— truly an original Anishinaabe tradition?
+Or is it our tradition to view the Winter Solstice, which happens a few days earlier, as the beginning of the new year?
+Did our ancestors, who followed a completely different calendar —the Grandmother Lunar calendar— celebrate the new year in winter, or is this a practice imposed by European colonizers?
+Isn't it more plausible to think that in earlier times, the new year began in spring, when the lakes and rivers thawed and the flowers and trees began to bloom?
+After all, isn't it common among the majority of the Indigenous peoples of Turtle Island that the New Year is celebrated each year on the new moon of the first lunar month, around the start of spring?

 Ambe!
 Giwe-akiikan, let's return home and find out!

 The question we ask ourselves today is: Did the gete-anishinaabeg (ancestors) actually celebrate new years, and if so, when?
-Listen to what, not so long ago, a respected gete-ayaa (Elder) had to say about it.
+Not too long ago, a respected gete-ayaa (Elder) shared insights on this topic.

 "Yes, they did.
 They called it ceremony.
 This is winter ceremony where you got together and you feasted.
 It’s the beginning.
 See, Anishinaabe counted years from winter to winter…abi’aboon to abi’aboon.
 When you talk about last year you talk about nishkwaaj abi’aboon (the one that just came by) and then next would be minaawaa bitiboon for next winter.
 And this year, the present winter, is abi’aboon.
 The beginning of winter for us really is—or the New Year—is the full moon after solstice.
 When the sun starts to come back; the coming back of the sun after it stood still (usually around December).
 After the sun starts coming back, then we know the next moon is really the New Year because we went by the moons rather than anything else.
 So the full moon was the New Year; that’s when you held a ceremony, feasted and sang, talked about it, talk about why we’re having it."